-(1683 Paris - 1757 Berlin) Portrait of King Stanisław I Leszczyński of Poland, Duke of Lorraine and Bar, a half-portrait of the king in knight's armor without any signs of royal dignity, his right hand resting on the upper end of a marshal's baton.
-The body is depicted almost entirely in profile, he turns his head to the left, with a calm gaze directed at the viewer.
-A number of displayed orders are noticeable, which the king himself wears, correspondingly presented from behind on a frame covered with red fabric: the upper star is the Order of St. Andrew, established in 1698 by Tsar Peter I of Russia; below is the Order of St. Anne, founded in 1735 by Duke Charles Frederick Anton of Holstein-Gottorp; the corresponding jewel is worn by Stanisław on a red necklace; the blue shoulder sash may belong to the ribbon of the Polish Order of the White Eagle (established in 1705 by King Augustus the Strong); additionally, he wears a small order cross on a red ribbon in the form of a rosette, the Order of Saint Louis (established in 1693 by Louis XIV), likely awarded in 1725 when his daughter Maria Leszczyńska married Louis XV.
-The painting was probably created in 1735/36, after King Stanisław I found refuge with the Prussian King Frederick William in 1734 due to the Polish War of Succession and before he became Duke of Lorraine and Bar in 1736.
-Remarkable in this portrait is the great similarity in the type of depiction to the well-known, widely reproduced last portrait of Frederick II, painted from life by Pesne in 1739 in the Berlin Picture Gallery (State Museums in Berlin - Prussian Cultural Heritage, Inv.
+(1683 Paris – 1757 Berlin) Portrait of King Stanislaus I Leszczyński of Poland, Duke of Lorraine and Bar, half-length portrait of the king in knightly armor with no signs of royal dignity, his right hand resting on the upper end of a marshal’s baton.
+The body is depicted almost entirely in profile, as he turns his head to the left with a calm gaze directed at the viewer.
+A series of displayed orders are visible, worn by the king himself, correspondingly presented on the backdrop covered in red fabric: the top star is the Order of St. Andrew, established in 1698 by Tsar Peter I of Russia; below it is the Order of St. Anne, founded in 1735 by Duke Karl Friedrich Anton of Holstein-Gottorp; the corresponding precious stone is worn by Stanislaus on a red necklace; the blue sash may belong to the Polish Order of the White Eagle (founded in 1705 by King Augustus the Strong); additionally, he wears a small order cross on a red ribbon in the form of a rosette, the Order of St. Louis (founded in 1693 by Louis XIV), likely awarded in 1725, when his daughter Maria Leszczyńska married Louis XV.
+The painting was probably created in 1735/36, after King Stanislaus I found refuge with the Prussian King Frederick William in 1734 due to the Polish War of Succession and before he became Duke of Lorraine and Bar in 1736.
+Remarkable in this portrait is the great similarity in the type of depiction to the well-known, widely reproduced last portrait of Frederick II, painted from life by Pesne in 1739 in the Berlin Picture Gallery (Staatliche Museen zu Berlin – Prussian Cultural Heritage, Inv.
 No. 489).
-In two published catalogues of Pesne, issued in 1958/60, only two portraits of the Polish king are documented: a large half-portrait from 1736 (in Charlottenburg Palace) and a concealed portrait, put up for auction in Hamburg in 1779.
-It is unclear whether they are the same.
-Oil on canvas; on the reverse of the canvas, an old (possibly later added) inscription "Peint à Berlin (...) t Pesne Berlin an 17 (...)", the last two digits of the year are missing.
+In two published catalogs of Pesne, issued in 1958/60, only two portraits of the Polish king are documented: a large half-length portrait from 1736 (at Charlottenburg Palace) and a hidden portrait offered at auction in Hamburg in 1779.
+It is unclear whether they are identical.
+Oil on canvas; on the reverse of the canvas, an old (possibly later added) inscription reads "Peint à Berlin (...) t Pesne Berlin an 17 (...)", with the last two digits of the year missing.
 82 cm x 66 cm.
-The conclusion of Professor Dr. Helmut Börsch-Supan, Berlin, April 25, 2023, is attached.
+The expertise of Professor Dr. Helmut Börsch-Supan, Berlin, April 25, 2023, is attached.

 Adam Manioki